JGNN

 constructor, as node classification takes place on the same graph

 with fully known node features.
-Thus, input features are a column of node identifiers, which
+Thus, input features are a column of node identifiers, which the

 classify

-method above uses to gather
+method uses to gather

 the predictions on respective nodes.
 Architecture outputs are softmax approximation of the one-hot